Free Androgen Index

-A testosterone test is a blood test that measures total testosterone, free testosterone, and a protein called steroid hormone binding globulin (SHBG).
-A free androgen index measures testosterone in your blood and compares it with the total amount of testosterone Why do I need this test?
+A testosterone test is a blood test that measures total testosterone, free testosterone, and a protein called sex-hormone binding globulin (SHBG).
+A free androgen index measures testosterone in your blood and compares the total amount of testosterone to SHBG in Why do I need this test?

 You may need this test if you show signs of abnormal androgen levels, which differ in women and men.